csc-training/mpi-introduction/docs/quizzes/day1-summary.md

 printf("Goodbye lrom rank %d\n", rank);
 ```

-(A.)  Welcome from rank 0
+A.  Welcome from rank 0
     Welcome from rank 1
     Welcome from rank 2
     Goodbye from rank 0
     Goodbye from rank 1
     Goodbye from rank 2

 B.  Welcome from rank 2
     Welcome from rank 1
     Goodbye from rank 0
     Goodbye from rank 1
     Goodbye from rank 2
     Welcome from rank 0

-(C.)  Welcome from rank 2
+C.  Welcome from rank 2
     Goodbye from rank 2
     Welcome from rank 0
     Welcome from rank 1
     Goodbye from rank 1
     Goodbye from rank 0

 D.  Welcome from rank 0
     Goodbye from rank 1
     Welcome from rank 2
     Goodbye from rank 0
     Welcome from rank 1
     Goodbye from rank 2

+Correct: A, C

 The output from dillerenl MPI processes is interleaved in an
 unpredictable way.
 The order in which two print statements appear on
 the screen has, in general, nothing to do with when the priim